Miner3D-Gamer/mirl/README.md

 <sup>What do the version numbers mean?</sup>

 - Major: Changes have been made across the library that are almost sure to affect anyone using it
-- Minor: Changes to specific areas that only may affect your use case
+- Minor: A breaking change has been made but it is likely not be to the area of the library you're working with
 - Patch: No breaking API change, only fixes and additions

 > Note that these rules do not apply to modules (and sub modules) named `misc`, they are collections of objects that have not yet been assigned a proper place to stay